 One of the things I love most about New York City is that whatever your heart desires, you can find it here.
 To help you find some cool new places I put together a guide to where I have found great international food and culture in New York City.

 I did this because one rainy day I was looking for fun things to do in the city.
 I found a blog post telling me to ride the seven train to Flushing.
 So I did, and when I stepped off I could have sworn I was in China.
 New York is like that.
-You can find real authentic experience from around the globe all within the city’s five boroughs.
+You can find real authentic experiences from around the globe all within the city’s five boroughs.
 So, if you can’t afford a vacation outside of the USA, simply visit a few places on this list.
 That way you can take an around the world trip through New York City.

 The UK in New York